b5i/YouTubeKit/README.md

     3. `ResultsResponse` (`HomeScreenResponse`, `SearchResponse`, `PlaylistInfosResponse` are conform to it) has:
         1. `mergeContinuation` to merge the continuations easily.
         2. `fetchContinuation` to get those continuations.
+    4. `HistoryResponse` has `removeVideo` that can be used to remove a video from the history.

 ## Custom requests and responses:
 To create custom headers and so custom request/response function, you have to: